melange-re/melange-re.github.io/docs/communicate-with-javascript.md

 ```

 This feature relies on [abstract types](#abstract-types) to hide the JavaScript
-actual type on Melange.
+runtime representation.
 It will generate functions with the following types:

 ```ocaml
 val actionToJs : action -> abs_action